Calculate Wind Speed at Different Heights

 What is the mixing height measurement?
 Mixing height is a measurement of the height in the atmosphere where turbulent mixing occurs, leading to the vertical dispersion of pollutants and other properties.

-See also Excavation Volume Calculator with Slope
+See also Lathe Speed Calculator

 What is meant by mixing height?
 Mixing height is the vertical height above the ground within which atmospheric turbulence leads to effective vertical mixing of air and properties like temperature and pollutants.